DR. RICK A. SWANSON

 Professional Curriculum Vitae

 Besides earning a J.D. and Ph.D., Rick worked from 1994-1996 as a law clerk to Justice

 James A. Knecht of the Illinois Appellate Court.
 Ever since obtaining his Ph.D.

-focusing on public law and judicial politics, he has been at UL teaching pre-law courses in the Department of Political Science, advising the UL Law
+focusing on public law and judicial politics, he has been at UL primarily teaching pre-law courses in the Department of Political Science, but has

-Club, and serving as UL's Pre-Law Advisor.
+Club, and serves as UL's Pre-Law Advisor.
 His legal expertise is in constitutional law, especially civil rights and

 civil liberties, primarily speech and religion.
-His articles analyzing judicial voting behavior
+His articles and essays analyzing legal concepts and judicial voting behavior

 Most importantly, whenever possible, Rick communes with nature, contemplates and philosophizes about the beauty and wonder of the universe,

 and tries to live life to the fullest, all while sharing these experiences with friends and family, especially his amazing wife Anne.